How to send money overseas

 Ready to send money now?

-- Sign into Westpac Online Banking or the Westpac App
+- Sign in and go to Payments > Make a payment > International in Westpac Online Banking or Payments > Send Overseas in the Westpac App

-- Depending on where you’re sending, you may also be asked to confirm the reason for the payment
+- Enter a Description and depending on where you are sending payment to, you may also be asked to select a reason for the payment

 Still need help?